RakshitAcharya/Wordle-Automator/README.md

 shape,
 shave.

-After guessing "SHAKE" in the third guess, the algorithm deems shade, shame, shade and shake to have equal probability and thus unluckily "shave" turns out to be the 7th guess.
+After guessing "SHAKE" in the third guess, the algorithm deems shade, shame, shape and shake to have equal probability and thus unluckily "shave" turns out to be the 7th guess.

 ### CREDITS :